paviliondev/layouts-tag-list-widget/readme.md

 ## ⚙️ Settings

-There are a couple settings that you can configure to customize how the event list widget appears in the layout.
+There are a couple settings that you can configure to customize how the tag list widget appears in the layout.

 ### 🙈 Hidden Tags